 REQUEST TO EXAMINE PUBLIC RECORDS

-The district requires that a request for public records be submitted in writing with the requester’s name, mailing address, e-mail address, and telephone number.
+The district requires that a request for public records be submitted in writing upon a form provided by the districtwith the requester’s name, mailing address, e-mail address, and telephone number.
 A request for public records and delivery of the public records may be made by electronic mail.
 Requests shall describe the public records sought with sufficient specificity to allow the records custodian to locate the records with reasonable effort.
 The custodian will make no inquiry of any person who requests a public record except to verify the identity of the requester or to ensure that the requested record or information will not be used for purposes of a mailing or telephone list as prohibited by Idaho Code §74-120.
 However, the district may provide the requester information to help the requester narrow the scope of the request or to help the requester make the request more specific when the response to the request is likely to be voluminous or require payment.
 The custodian will maintain vigilance to ensure that records are not altered or destroyed, but may not review, examine, or scrutinize any copy, photograph, or notes in the person’s possession.

 Examination of public records must be conducted during regular office or working hours.
 When necessary, a designated custodian may authorize an examination of records to be done outside of regular working hours.
 In this event, the persons designated to represent the custodian during such examination will be entitled to reasonable compensation to be paid to them out of funds provided in advance by the person examining the records.